Discover your personal visual style

 5. BE DECISIVE WHILE STYLING

-Is there a pattern how you work?
+Is there a pattern regarding how you work?
 What colors are you using?
 Is your visual style modern or contemporary?
 Boho or eclectic?
 What emotions would you like to evoke?
 Happiness, sadness, loneliness, friendliness?
 What is your message?

 Petra Veikkola